sonmi451/friendly-aisha-clone/README.md

 ## Running with Docker Compose

-use `docker-compose up` to start the robot use `docker-compose up -d` to start the robot in detached mode use `docker-compose down` to stop the robot
+use `docker compose up` to start the robot use `docker compose up -d` to start the robot in detached mode use `docker compose down` to stop the robot

+## Deploying

+Clone directory
+Create `.env` file in directory root
+Run `docker compose up --build -d`

+## Populating the movie list data base

+From terminal run
+`nano ./resources/movie_watchlist.txt` and populate the list

+Run `python ./movie_list_migrate_to_json.py`
+the output is `./resources/movie_watchlist.json`

+In discord run
+`$importmovies` which imports from `./resources/movie_watchlist.json`

 ### Logs
 use `docker-compose logs robot` to print the logs from the docker container